azjamsg/Crisp-Project/README.md

 <h3>Crsip Frontend</h3>

+<p>The webpages are connected with the backend where datas are exposed through API and require MYSQL to run for data to appear on the website.
+However, as the database is locked under property of NUS FinTech Lab, MYSQL might not run for those without an access.</p>

 There are 3 pages for the website, mainly using html, css and javascript: <br>

 1. Login page (index.html + login.js)